-*Click Here* to find out more about the index and to see what the UV index is near you today.
+The Met office have more about the index and lets you see what the UV index is near you today.
 A quick test of how high the UV level might be is the Shadow Test.
 If your shadow is the same height as you, or less, it means that the UV index is high and you need to take care.

 If we do not care for our skin in the sun we will get sunburn.

-Too much Sun can cause Sunstroke (heat exhaustion) and a person can get over heated and dehydrated.
-Untreated heat exhaustion can lead to heatstroke which is dangerous. *Click Here* to find out more about heat exhaustion and what to do if you are worried.
+Too much sun can cause sunstroke (heat exhaustion) and a person can get over heated and dehydrated.
+Untreated heat exhaustion can lead to heatstroke which is dangerous.

 For this to work lower legs, or arms need to be exposed to sunlight;